Jamesinvi/FractalTree/README.md

 # FractalTree
 This is an old learning project done in Processing.
-Uploaded from an archive (files have been reformatted) Simple fractal tree
+Uploaded from an archive (files have been reformatted or rewritten).

+### Simple fractal tree
 ![preview](frames.gif)